 Go to Bali and Stay at the exclusive Ritz Reserve Property: Mandapa.

 I’ve written an entire article about this redemption, but it’s the MOST EXCLUSIVE way you can possibly use your points.
 Marriott’s policy on their Reserve properties is that you not earn or redeem points at them.
 Timeshare owners using Marriott Vacation Club Points access a backdoor and lemme tell you from personal experience, it’s an amazing place.
-I stayed there last year, and it’s well worth it.
+I stayed there in 2017, and it’s well worth it.

 Guided Tours by Collette.